Fremantle Harbour: Mail packets

 As the port neared completion, Forrest lobbied the British to have Fremantle as the port of call for the Mail Packets.
 Victoria and New South Wales fought for the retention of Albany as the Mail Packet port, as they were fearful they would lose business.
 Forrest threatened Western Australia may stay out of the proposed federation of Australian colonies unless they agreed.
 On 3 August 1900, Forrest won when the Postmaster-General in London informed the Post Master-General in Perth that Fremantle would be substituted for Albany as the port of call for Mail Packets.
 Ten days later the Orient Steam Navigation Company's RMS Ormuz, homeward bound from Sydney to London, was the first British mail carrier to enter and berth in Fremantle Harbour.
 In 1901 Fremantle surpassed Albany for the first time in total tonnage of ships and the following year in the number of ships when it cleared 410 ships (1,045,170 tons) to Albany's 248 ships (540,910 tons).

 Rail link

-The railway from the harbour was constructed in the 1880s, and continued to be developed with railway workshops (later moved to Midland Junction), railway sheds, railway marshalling yards, locomotive depots, and in 1907 Fremantle railway station was opened.
-Freight rail operates along the Kwinana freight railway, which is dual gauge.
+The railway from the harbour was constructed in the 1880s, and continued to be developed with Fremantle Railway Workshops (later moved to Midland Junction), railway sheds, railway marshalling yards, locomotive depots, and in 1907 Fremantle railway station was opened.
+Freight rail operates along the Kwinana railway line, which is dual gauge.